-As of June 30, 2019, none of the total cash and investments are in Investment Agreements as defined by the trust indentures.
-Nearly 81.5% of total cash and investments are in money markets that invest in government securities.
+As of June 30, 2020, 0% of total cash and investments are in Investment Agreements as defined by the trust indentures.
+Nearly 73.3% of total cash and investments are in money markets that invest in government securities.
 The remaining cash is in repurchase agreements or demand deposit accounts.

-As of June 30, 2018, none of the total cash and investments are in Investment Agreements as defined by the trust indentures.
-Nearly 85% of total cash and investments are in money markets that invest in government securities.
+As of June 30, 2019, 0% of total cash and investments are in Investment Agreements as defined by the trust indentures.
+Nearly 81.5% of total cash and investments are in money markets that invest in government securities.
 The remaining cash is in repurchase agreements or demand deposit accounts.